Updates

 What is the Basel Convention and how does it relate to e-waste?

-The Basel Convention (1989) is an international treaty controlling the transboundary movement of hazardous wastes, including e-waste.
-It requires prior informed consent from receiving countries before export and aims to reduce illegal dumping and environmental harm.
+The Basel Convention (1989) is an international treaty regulating the transboundary movement of hazardous wastes, including e-waste.
+It aims to prevent dumping of hazardous waste in countries lacking adequate disposal capacity, thereby controlling illegal e-waste trade.

 What are the key provisions of India’s E-Waste (Management) Rules, 2016?